-A new article by researchers at the Henry and Marilyn Taub Faculty of Computer Science at the Technion – Israel Institute of Technology, in collaboration with Dr. Eric Horvitz of Microsoft Research, describes a specific bias that affects the implementation of these trials’ findings: underrepresentation of women in many clinical trials.
-The article, which was published in the Journal of the American Medical Informatics Association (JAMIA), depicts this bias and presents a special tool that can help compensate for this gender gap, thereby improving medical treatments for women.
+A new article in the Journal of the American Medical Informatics Association (JAMIA) by researchers at the Henry and Marilyn Taub Faculty of Computer Science at the Technion – Israel Institute of Technology, in collaboration with Dr. Eric Horvitz of Microsoft Research, unveils a special tool that can help compensate for this gender gap, thereby improving medical treatments for women.

 Gender bias in clinical trials is not new, and it has in fact worsened following traumatic events, including the Thalidomide affair – a drug that caused numerous birth defects when prescribed to pregnant women to alleviate morning sickness.
 That tragic episode, which took place in the early 1960s, led to a drastic decline in female participants in clinical trials.

 In 1993, laws were passed in the United States that mandated the inclusion of women in these trials and the analysis of results with regards to gender.
-Yet, female underrepresentation remained a prevalent phenomenon, especially for trials that took place prior to 1993.
-Agmon points out that other population groups are also underrepresented, including certain age groups, ethnic groups, and other demographics.
-In some cases, there is also an underrepresentation of men, such as for diseases that are considered more “feminine,” such as fibromyalgia.
+Yet, underrepresentation remains a persistent problem.
+It’s not just women: certain age groups, ethnic groups, and other demographics are often underrepresented in clinical trials, and in some cases, there is also an underrepresentation of men, such as for diseases that are considered more “feminine,” such as fibromyalgia.

 In recent years, machine learning models have been introduced to the world of medicine, aiming to improve medical diagnosis, treatment, and prevention.
-However, Agmon claims that “many of these models are based on biased trials and therefore they ‘inherit’ their biases, and in some cases even amplify them.”
+However, Technion Ph.D. candidate Shunit Agmon, who conducted the research together with Technion alumna and visiting professor Dr. Kira Radinsky, claims that “many of these models are based on biased trials and therefore they ‘inherit’ their biases, and in some cases even amplify them.”

 The researchers expect the JAMIA article to increase awareness of the problems of underrepresentation in research in general and in clinical trials in particular and will lead to additional solutions to improve the quality of personalized medicine.